Kalaith/xenomorph_park/README.md

 - For static hosting, ensure the `base` option in `vite.config.ts` is set to `'./'`.

 ## License

-This project is part of the WebHatchery suite.
-For licensing and usage, see the main repository.
+This project is licensed under the MIT License - see the individual component README files for details.

+Part of the WebHatchery game collection.